WIN0624/MultiRound-Chinese-Chitchat/README.md

 ### Overview

-* **Intern Recruitment Test**
+* **Annotation**

-  * A chinese chitchat demo based on DialGPT which supports multi-round chichat
+  * Intern Recruitment Test: A chinese chitchat demo based on DialGPT which supports multi-round chichat
   * Time Limit: a week
+  * Prior Background: Self-studied deep Learning Theories without knowledge of NLP and any model implementaion frameworks

 * **Obstacles**：With no NLP background but basic knowledge on DeepLearning